aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/manage-scenarios/_index.md

 {{% alert color="primary" %}}

-Sometimes, you need to create, manipulate or delete scenarios in spreadsheets.
-A scenario is a named 'what if?' model that includes variable input cells linked by one or more formulas.
-Before creating a scenario, design the worksheet so that it contains at least one formula that depends on cells that different values can be inserted into.
+Sometimes, you need to create, manipulate, or delete scenarios in spreadsheets.
+A scenario is a named “what‑if?” model that includes variable input cells linked by one or more formulas.
+Before creating a scenario, design the worksheet so that it contains at least one formula that depends on cells into which different values can be inserted.
 The following example shows how to create and remove scenarios from a worksheet in a workbook via Aspose.Cells APIs.

 {{% /alert %}}